LukeZGD/Semaphorin/README.md

 # IF YOUR DEVICE SUPPORTS [LEGACY-IOS-KIT](https://github.com/LukeZGD/Legacy-iOS-Kit), YOU SHOULD REALLY USE THAT OVER THIS.

-# SEMAPHORIN IS NOW DISCONTINUED, PLEASE ASK [Mineek](https://github.com/mineek) FOR WHAT THEY SUGGEST YOU TO USE.

 # IF YOU ARE IN THE SEMAPHORIN DISCORD SERVER, PLEASE LEAVE.
 IT IS NON OFFICIAL AS OF NOW.

-# YOU CAN USE [https://github.com/LukeZGD/Semaphorin](https://github.com/LukeZGD/Semaphorin) FOR FUTURE UPDATES.

 # Chart of compatibility